redhat-na-ssa/gpu-workshop/README-parallel.md

 Observations

-The gap in the curves represents the cost associated with updating the weights during gradient descent between the nodes.
+The gap in the curves represents the cost associated with updating the weights during gradient descent between the main and worker nodes.

 ### Openshift/Kubernetes Microservices
   - How